On the Preference Relations with Negatively Transitive Asymmetric Part. I: Introduction

-The aim of this paper is threefold: to prove a necessary and sufficient condition for a preorder to have a negatively transitive asymmetric part, to study the degrees of freedom when constructing such preorders, and, moreover, to prove the existence of a continuous generalized utility function on the corresponding preordered set furnished with its interval topology with respect to which it is connected and separable.
-Since the authors can not find appropriate source(s) for citing, they allow themselves to systemize here from a unique point of view material that is spread out either as a folklore or can be found presented in various texts using varying terminology and notation at different levels of rigour and generality.
-Many of these texts have the great advantage of being easy understandable but their dark side is that they are not stable --- many details are omitted by veiling them with fluent phrases and as a result small perturbations yield wrong conclusions.
+The aim of this paper is twofold: To characterize the preference relations with negatively transitive asymmetric part and to prove the existence of a continuous generalized utility function on the corresponding set of preferences furnished with its interval topology with respect to which it is connected and separable.
+Since the authors can not find appropriate source(s) for citing, they allow themselves to gather here from a unique point of view material that can be found in various texts using varying terminology and notation at different levels of rigor and generality.
+Moreover, the systematic use of saturated subsets shortens and clarifies the exposition.
+In what follows, we use, in general, the terminology from~\cite{[35]}.